Channels

 • Criticality – Priority level such as Low, Normal, or High.

-• Status – Current state of the thread, such as Resolved or Waiting for Approval.
+• Status – Current state of the thread, such as Resolved, Human Discussion, or Waiting for Approval.

 • Token usage – Total tokens consumed in the thread.
 Hover to see a breakdown of total tokens, input tokens, and output tokens.